SJSU272LabF18/EduBlocks/README.md

-# EduBlocks - A Decentralized Digital Identity Management System platform
+# EduBlocks - A Decentralized Digital Identity Management platform
 EduBlocks is a custom built platform for the education sector that universities, government agencies and other institutions can onboard to issue and verify credentials like transcripts, test scores, certifications, etc to students.
 It also lets students view their credentials, establish connections, send credentials and accept/reject credentials/proofs requests.

 ## Background: